Submission to the Australian Federal Government re possible amendments to the Racial Discrimination Act 1975

 In its own way, that style of argument is another way of shrinking, rather than expanding, the domain of free speech.
 In general, it’s easier to police opinion by ridicule than via the courts.
 The key – and positive – difference is that the Albrechtsen/Singer approach does not land “offenders” in jail – although it does create an intellectual climate conducive to the marginalisation of the views they disparage.

-What we really need – in my opinion- is full, respectful, polemic-free debate about the complexities of our history - especially the thorny subject of World War Two that seems to get even more emotion-laden and propaganda-ridden as time goes by (not less, as is usual with historical events).
+What we really need - in my opinion – is full, respectful, polemic-free debate about the complexities of our history, especially about the thorny subject of World War Two that seems to get even more emotion-laden and propaganda-ridden as time goes by (not less, as is usual with historical events).
 We need to look back at the catastrophic major conflicts of recent history and try to understand what really happened, free from propaganda and bias.
 Only then can we learn the real lessons from our past.